TITLE 59: MENTAL HEALTH

 If the allegation of abuse, neglect or financial exploitation is within the jurisdiction of OIG, the authorized representative or his or her designee of a community agency or facility shall:

-1) Ensure the immediate health and safety of involved individuals and employees, including ordering medical examinations when applicable; and
+1) Ensure the immediate health and safety of involved individuals and employees, including ordering medical examinations and healthcare, when applicable, and immediately contacting victim services, when applicable (a listing of victim services is available by contacting the OIG hotline); and

-2) Remove alleged accused employees from having contact with individuals at the facility or agency when there is credible evidence supporting the allegation of abuse pending the outcome of any further investigation, prosecution or disciplinary action against the employee [405 ILCS 5/3-210]; and
+2) Remove accused employees from having contact with individuals at the facility or agency when there is credible evidence supporting the allegation of abuse, pending the outcome of any further investigation, prosecution or disciplinary action against the employee (see 405 ILCS 5/3-210); and

 3) Ensure OIG is notified; and